callawaycloud/llm-apex-agents/README.md

 *Tips:*
 - You can return JSON or YAML using `JSON.serialize`
-- Make your input as forgiving as possible and return helpful error messages back if the input is invalid.
+- Make your input as forgiving as possible and always return helpful error messages back if the input is invalid.

 ## Custom Prompts